haileys/noscroll/README.md

 # noscroll

+**WARNING:** Using this will likely break any website that has infinite scrolling, lazy loading of images, viewport anchoring and more.

 Web developers can not be trusted with the scroll event.
 This extension blocks them from using it.

 It blocks the following events: